w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Get Support](get_support.html)

-<span class="highlight">Get support for accessibility activities.</span> Management support is vital to ensure that resources are available and accessibility is prioritized.
+Management support is vital to ensure that resources are available and accessibility is prioritized.

 {::nomarkdown}
 <%= article :end %>